 Estimating the effect of coal rank is incomplete.
-Findings of an increased prevalence of CWP with higher rank coal have not, to my knowledge, adequately assessed exposure.
-If there is a coal rank effect, then one would find increased occurrence of CWP among workers exposed to higher rank coal when compared to workers exposed to lower rank coal when exposed to the same dust concentration.
-Is such a comparison in the literature?
+Findings of an increased prevalence of CWP with higher rank coal have not adequately assessed exposure.
+If there is a coal rank effect, then one would find increased occurrence of CWP among workers exposed to higher rank coal compared to workers exposed to lower rank coal when exposed to the same concentration of respirable dust.
+The "same concentration" should in principle include not only the respirable mass, but also the particle size distribution and the occurrence of free radicals.
+My own hunch is that respirable anthracite coal may contain more small particles and a higher level of free radical activity.
+To my knowledge, such an analysis is not in the literature.